kumahq/kuma-website/docs/docs/dev/policies/traffic-metrics.md

       path: /metrics
       skipMTLS: true # by default mTLS metrics are also protected by mTLS.
 Scraping metrics with mTLS without transparent proxy is not supported at the moment.
       aggregate:
-        my-service: # name of the metric, required to later disable/override at dataplane configuration
+      - name: my-service # name of the metric, required to later disable/override at dataplane configuration
         path: "/metrics/prometheus"
         port: 8888
-        other-sidecar:
+      - name: other-sidecar
         # default path is going to be used, default: /metrics
         port: 8000
 ```
 :::
 ::::